Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

+One of the core missions of COMPASS, a fixed target experiment located at CERN, is to unveil the multi-dimensional nucleon structure through various reaction processes.
+To access GPDs, COMPASS conducted exclusive measurements of DVCS and the production of a variety of mesons.
+For exclusive measurements, the 160~GeV muon beams provided by the M2 beamline at the SPS are utilized.
+Originating dominantly from the decay of mesons produced by the primary proton beam, the muon beams are naturally polarized at about 80\%, and the muons of different signs carry opposite polarization.
+For exclusive productions, transversely polarized $\mathrm{NH}_3$ and unpolarized liquid hydrogen targets were employed.
 The final-state particles generated in exclusive reactions are measured by the COMPASS forward spectrometer~\cite{Mallot:2004gk}, which is about 50~m long and can be subdivided into two stages focusing on particle detection at large and small angular acceptance.
-In the spectrometer, there are two dipole magnets and various detector stations for precise tracking or particle identification.
-There are three electromagnetic calorimeter (ECAL) stations for the detection of photons produced in DVCS or exclusive $\pi^0$ decay, named as ECAL0, ECAL1, and ECAL2, with a total of more than six thousand calorimeter cells in them.
-The ECAL0 underwent an upgrade before the data taking in 2016 that extended its transverse sized, which improved the photon acceptance and correspondingly the upper limit of the $x_B$ reach.
+Two dipole magnets and various detector stations for precise tracking or particle identification are installed.
+Three electromagnetic calorimeter (ECAL) stations for the detection of photons produced in DVCS or exclusive $\pi^0$ decay, named as ECAL0, ECAL1, and ECAL2, constitute a total of more than six thousand calorimeter cells in them.
 To ensure the exclusivity of events, a recoil-proton detector, CAMERA, was installed.
-The CAMERA is a barrel-shaped detector that consists of two rings of scintillators, with the liquid hydrogen target sitting at the ring center.
-There are 24 scintillator slabs in each ring, and the time-of-flight information of the recoil protons from exclusive reactions can be satisfactorily registered.
-In addition to event exclusivity, CAMERA also helps in improving the $t$ resolution, particularly for small $t$.
+The CAMERA is a barrel-shaped detector that consists of two rings of 24 slabs scintillators, with the liquid hydrogen target sitting at the ring center.
+The time-of-flight information of the recoil protons from exclusive reactions are registered, improving the $t$ resolution, particularly for small $t$.

-Over the span of twenty years of the COMPASS data taking, there were early exclusive vector meson production data in the years 2007 and 2010 with the transversely polarized liquid hydrogen target.
-A pilot run for GPD studies of four weeks was carried out in 2012 using the unpolarized target.
-Afterwards, in 2016 and 2017, dedicated runs were conducted and the COMPASS accumulated about ten times the amount of the 2012 data during this period of data taking.
+Over the span of twenty years of the COMPASS data taking, early exclusive vector meson production data were collected in 2007 and 2010, a 4 weeks pilot run for GPD studies was carried out in 2012, and dedicated runs were conducted in 2016 and 2017.
 The COMPASS results of the analyses on different exclusive channels from these data sets are discussed in the following subsections.